albertomorini/nexter/README.md

 It will also count how seasons you have of the all seasons that exists of that show.

-**Attention:** I assume a good structure of your media library, like Kodi/Plex does where in the TvShows there is a single folder for each Show and inside this there is a single folder for each season.
+**Attention:** I assume a good structure of your media library: a parent directory which store a folder for each episode and then a single folder for each season.
 **Example**
 >
 	TvSeries/